 Food – Chocolate Processing

-With RheoStream®, you get the viscosity of chocolate right.
+With RheoStream® automatic control of chocolate rheology, you get the viscosity of chocolate right.

 We all love chocolate – the crack of ice cream covered in chocolate, a milk chocolate bar’s sweetness, or a chocolate-based drink.